 The lineup for the Cinetopia Film Festival has been set!
 In this week's "Cinema Chat," WEMU's Patrick Campion talks to Michigan Theater executive director Russ Collins and Cinetopia chief programmer Brian Hunter about the films coming to Cinetopia.
 Plus, you'll hear about all the movies heading to theaters this weekend.

-In this week's "Cinema Chat," WEMU program director Patrick Campion fills in for David Fair and talks with Michigan Theater executive director Russ Collins about the movies opening this Valentine's Day weekend.
+Same great movie news, different morning host.
+In this week's "Cinema Chat," WEMU's Patrick Campion fills in for David Fair and talks to Michigan Theater executive director Russ Collins about the film business and all the movies heading to the big screen this weekend.

 Dr. David Schwab, Research Scientist for the UM Graham Sustainability Institute Water Center, discusses his latest findings about the extensive spills that will happen if Line 5 in the Straits of Mackinac ruptures and how that oil would spread through the Great Lakes.

 WEMU's Patrick Campion discusses Great Lakes weather modeling and how that can be applied to predicting the potential spread of oil in the event of a rupture of lines under the Straits of Mackinac.

 WEMU lives in a digital world.
 Laptops, smartphones, connected cars, oh my!
 We're firmly committed to making our content available wherever you may roam on the information superhighway, and that takes people like Patrik to make it all "work."
 When you support WEMU, you're helping us to bring what we do to a worldwide audience, 24/7.